IgorAntyganov/nist-password-generator/README.md

 These terms indicate the password's resistance level against brute-force or dictionary attacks.
 "Excellent" means the password is very difficult to crack; "Very Weak" indicates it's easily vulnerable. **It is always recommended to aim for a "Good" or "Excellent" rating**.

 # Why is a minimum of 15 characters recommended?
 NIST recommendations and security experts suggest that length is one of the most critical factors for password strength.
-From 15 characters onwards, the number of possible combinations becomes so immense that modern brute-force attacks would take thousands or millions of years to decipher it.
+From 15 characters onwards, the number of possible combinations becomes so immense that modern brute-force attacks would take **thousands or millions of years to decipher it**.